 Readers who have any questions or require additional information about growing crops in weeds should contact the Author directly:

 Please visit: http://www.worldagriculturesolutions.com — or — send your questions to: Eric Koperek, Editor, World Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to Eric Koperek = email@example.com

 About The Author

-Mr. Koperek is a plant breeder who farms in Pennsylvania during the summer and Florida during the winter.
-(Growing 2 generations per year speeds the development of new crop varieties).
+Mr. Koperek is a plant breeder who farms in Pennsylvania during summer and Florida over winter.
+(Growing 2 generations yearly speeds development of new crop varieties).